memovai/memov/README.md

   </a>
 </p>

-# Never forget a commit, and vibe debugging
+# VibeGit: Auto-manage your prompts, plans, and code diffs.

 <div align="center">